Register a Company

 Even by not being listed you can sell as many shares to the public or employees as you wish and thereby raise working capital for company use.

-Obviously if you sell more shares than your own shareholding you can find yourself outvoted or not in control so read the share sections of this brochure carefully.
+Obviously if you sell more shares than your own shareholding you can find yourself outvoted or not in control so read the share sections carefully.

 No-one can ever buy shares in your company without your consent so you can keep your plc as private as you wish, a husband and wife business can still have the prestige and cachet of a PLC.
 How nice would your business cards look with your name and Managing Director of 'Bloggs Corporation PLC'?